aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/groupbox/_index.md

 ```

-the shape's horizontal offset from its upper left corner column.
+Gets the shape's horizontal offset from its upper left corner column.
 The range of value is 0 to 1024.

 ```
 if (shape.getUpperDeltaX() == 3)